 Watch if: You’re in the mood for a haunted house movie with characters as striking as the atmosphere.
 Avoid if: You know you’ll want to watch the others in the Conjuring series, and you just don’t feel like making that sort of commitment.

 New Zealand likes their horror movies weird.
-God bless ‘em for it, with praise for the likes of Peter Jackson and Jason Lei Howden.
+God bless ‘em for it, with special praise for the likes of Peter Jackson and Jason Lei Howden.
 Housebound is an exceptionally funny, dark, and insightful character study, featuring a wonderful performance by Morgana O’Reilly as a young girl named Kylie.
 It just happens to also run that story neck and neck with a story about a house that may or may not be haunted.

 Housebound almost lulls you into a false sense of security with some of its more ridiculous moments.
 That’s not a bad thing.
 It’s just something to keep in mind.
 The film’s less humorous flashes will unsettle you deeply no matter what.